WHOI Mailing Address:

 Ph.D.
 University of Rhode Island, Physical Oceanography

-Ocean mixing and microstructure; double-diffusive convection; relationships between small scale mixing processes and large-scale temperature and salinity distributions; the thermohaline circulation of the ocean; development of microprofiling instrumentation.
-Oceanic freshwater budget, autonomous profiling floats, the salinity distribution and its measurement.
-Seismic Oceanography (See Science Article)
+Ocean mixing and microstructure; the global water cycle, double-diffusive convection; relationships between small scale mixing processes and large-scale temperature and salinity distributions; the thermohaline circulation of the ocean; development of microprofiling instrumentation; autonomous profiling floats; the salinity distribution and its measurement; terrestrial rainfall prediction using ocean salinity; seismic oceanography (See Science Article)

 Ocean Studies Board, National Academy of Sciences, 2005-2007.

 Panel on Advancing the Science of Climate Change, America's Climate Choices, National Academy of Sciences, 2009-2010.

 Marine Hydrokinetic Energy Assessment Committee, National Academy of Sciences, 2011-2012.

 J. S. Guggenheim Fellow, 1997-1998.

 Van Allen Clark Sr. Chair for Excellence in Oceanography